Asa12138/ReporterScore/README.md

 #> K05349 0.001816325 0.002813642 0.003274701 0.001089906 0.002371921 0.001795214
 ```

-And you should also offer a experimental metadata (rows are samples,
+And you should also offer a experimental metadata:

-columns are groups).
+Format of metadata table: - The rows are samples, columns are groups -
+The grouping variable can be categories (at least two categories, for
+differential abundance analysis) - The grouping variable can also be
+multiple time points (for longitudinal analysis) - The grouping variable
+can also be continuous (for correlation analysis)

 ``` r
 head(metadata)